 What is Stalking?

-PAVE/Survivors.org defines stalking as a type of harassment directed at an individual involving persistent, repeated contact and attention.
+Survivors.org defines stalking as a type of harassment directed at an individual involving persistent, repeated contact and attention.
 However, the legal definition of stalking can vary state to state, and oftentimes these definitions do not serve to protect survivors.
-Stalking behaviors that are not in line with the legal definition of stalking where a survivor lives are still valid.
+Stalking can be defined as a legal term, and as a social/interpersonal one as well.
+There are critical differences in all of these definitions, when and where they are used, and what they mean for survivors.
+However, it is necessary to first emphasize that stalking behaviors that do not fit the legal definition of stalking where a survivor lives are valid.

 Prevalence